ianrios/pythonETL-reactCRUD/docs/Assignment1.md

 - [x] parse data frame from pandas efficiently - resource: https://towardsdatascience.com/efficiently-iterating-over-rows-in-a-pandas-dataframe-7dd5f9992c01
 - [x] save all progress in github for review

 ## Optimizations

 - [x] save speed - the CrimeDataRecord is pretty expensive to use instead of pushing the data frame directy to json
   - I added a FAST_SAVE toggle to speed up the process by pushing the output directly from the pandas data frame
 - [ ] use parquet instead of CSV https://pypi.org/project/fastparquet/
   - seems like overkill

+## Notes

+- I think this one was difficult because I rarely do this type of work.
+- It was fun and reminded me of a school assignment.
+- In the end, I don't think it was inherently difficult, just took some time to remember how to do
+- The most annoying part was trying to use the existing code for the pydantic classes and not format the output in a way that was less expensive